mandrek44/Stubbornium/README.md

 ## Hooking to actions

-Stubbornium gives an option to run code before every action (`Click`, `Assert` etc).
+Global static `StubbornConfiguration.Default` can be used to set various settings used thoughout the library.
+For example, Stubbornium gives an option to run code before every action (`Click`, `Assert` etc).

-For example, to wait for loading element to dissapear before executing action:
+To wait for loading element to dissapear before executing action:

 ```csharp
 StubbornConfiguration.Default.BeforeDoActions.Add(driver =>